 Personal Care Assistance

-Individual with disabilities are encouraged to participate in our programs; however, those needing assistance with toileting, feeding, or dressing must make personal arrangements for this assistance.
+Individuals with disabilities are encouraged to participate in our programs; however, those needing assistance with toileting, feeding, or dressing must make personal arrangements for this assistance.

 The City of Reno's facilities have been designed or remodeled and specialty equipment has been acquired to improve accessibility and functionality.

 - Parks - Park playgrounds feature accessible surfaces and play features for youth with disabilities.
 New ‘poured in place’ surfaces, transfer stations and low play components have been added.
 Wingfield Park Amphitheatre includes viewing areas and access for people with disabilities.
+Dick Taylor Park features Imagination Station, a fully accessible playground funded by the Junior League of Reno.

 - Aquatics - All City of Reno pools have lifts, slow lap lanes and therapeutic steps to make swimming more accessible for all users.